Latest News

 The average gas generation in May was 7,373MWh/month, which is 35% higher than the average rate of 2025 during the same period, when the average generation from Italy’s hydro dams averaged around 38% more than this year’s May total.

-It is more than simply changing the mix of power for Italy's generators.
+It is more than just a change in the energy mix of Italy's generators.
 The switch from hydro to gas has a material impact on system generation costs.

 The network of hydroelectric power plants in northern Italy can generate large amounts of dispatchable electricity at a low cost, allowing gas to be stored and reducing overall production costs.